-- As millions of Americans took to the streets last weekend to oppose the Trump administration's immigration policies, Transportation Secretary Sean Duffy threatened to withhold federal funding for those streets.
+- As millions of Americans took to the streets last weekend to oppose the Trump administration's immigration policies, Transportation Secretary Sean Duffy reminded Americans of his earlier promise to withhold federal funding for cities who don't cooperate with ICE.
 The legality of this, as usual, is questionable at best.
 (The Independent)

 - The Army budgeted $16 million to repair Washington, D.C. streets after hundreds of military vehicles weighing up to 60 tons paraded through capital streets (NBC News).
 A full assessment of the damage has not yet been done (Washington Post).